matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-3.md

 This is the most satisfying finding of the entire experiment.
 My theoretical plan aimed for a deficit starting at 500 kcal, and my real-world, observed average deficit calculated from the fat I actually lost was 467 kcal.

 **Conclusion**: The TDEE and BMR formulas I researched in [Part 1](fitness-journey-1.md) were not just academic; they were incredibly accurate predictors of my real-world energy needs.
 It confirms the core principle: a small, consistent, and mathematically-sound calorie deficit will deliver predictable results.
-Every calorie I logged, every workout I tracked, was a data point feeding into the fundamental law of thermodynamics: energy in versus energy out.
+Every calorie I logged, every workout I tracked, was a data point reinforcing the fundamental law of thermodynamics: energy in versus energy out.

 By prioritising lean protein (35% of calories), moderating fats, and keeping carbohydrates functional rather than indulgent, I avoided the "diet fatigue" that derails most plans.